SingYuk/AIDM_Project/README.md

 #Fukushima in Twitter and '核废水' in Weibo.
 Then we use Python to make a topic model and word Cloud visualization.
 We use R to make a sentiment analysis and use Gephi to make a network analysis to know who or which organazations are the most influent in social media about the event.
 - AIDM 7370 project called AI application.
 This is about predicting horse racing in HK.
 We use Keras model, KNN, logistic regression, Random forest classification method to predict the rate of win in horse racing.
 - AIDM 7380 project called Recommended System.
 We use Uer-based Collaborative filtering and Item-based Collaborative filtering to do Recipe recommended system for users.
+- HKDSE_Analysis_Journalism.
+This project is based on Python.
+I collect data from Goverment Website and use python to clean data, visualize the data.
+To find some insights from our data.
+If you want to know what knowlege I discover in this project, please feel free to look through my report.